The "Golden Handcuffs" Escape: How to Retire From Real Estate Without Triggering a Tax Bomb

 Section 453 lets you sell a property and receive payments over time — 10, 15, even 30 years.
 The tax on the gain is spread across the payment period.
 Instead of a $333,200 capital gains bill in one year, you're recognizing $16,660 per year over 20 years.

-Why this works: each year, you're only in the bracket that matches that year's income.
+Each year, you're only taxed in the bracket that matches that year's income.
 If your other income drops in retirement, the installment payments might get taxed at 15% instead of 20%.
-Over 20 years, the total tax paid is lower because you stay in lower brackets.
+Over 20 years, the total tax paid is lower because you stay in lower brackets — a savings of $55,000 to $73,000 compared to a lump-sum sale.

 The wrinkle: depreciation recapture is not deferrable under installment sales.
-The full $325,000 in recapture hits in year one.
+The full recapture hits in year one.
 Section 453 defers the capital gain, not the recapture.
-So you still need to plan for that first-year hit.
-But spreading the $333,200 capital gain over 20 years at a lower rate?
-That's a $55,000 to $73,000 savings compared to a lump-sum sale.
+So plan for that first-year hit.

 Strategy 3: Charitable Remainder Trusts